pascalandy/docker-stack-this/traefik_stack5/README.md

-## Introduction
+## What is this?

-This docker stack will run many services (Traefik (with auth), Socat, Portainer, Nginx, Caddy, Whoami) in a straightforward copy-paste command.
-Please also refer the [README](https://github.com/pascalandy/docker-stack-this/blob/master/README.md) at the root of this repo.
+Using a **one-liner**, this docker stack will run many services (Traefik (with auth), Socat, Portainer, Nginx, Caddy, Whoami) in a straightforward copy-paste command.

+You may also refer the [README](https://github.com/pascalandy/docker-stack-this/blob/master/README.md) at the root of this repo.

 ## Start here
 1. Go to http://labs.play-with-docker.com/
 2. Create **one** instance
-3. Copy-paste:
+3. Copy-paste this one-liner:

 #### Stable setup (recommended)